Introduction to Typr DB

 }

-public static Bijection<CompanyId, String> bijection =
+static public Bijection<CompanyId, String> bijection =

 Bijection.of(CompanyId::value, CompanyId::new);

-public static PgType<CompanyId> pgType =
+static public PgType<CompanyId> pgType =

 PgTypes.text.to(Bijection.of(CompanyId::new, CompanyId::value));

-public static PgType<List<CompanyId>> pgTypeArray = pgType.array();
+static public PgType<List<CompanyId>> pgTypeArray =

 }

-/** Table: showcase.company Primary key: id */
+/** Table: showcase.company

 public record CompanyRow(